4d/docs/website/translated_docs/es/REST/{dataClass}.md

 Returns the data for one entity in which the attribute's value is defined

-### Description
+### Descripción

 By passing the *dataClass* and an *attribute* along with a value, you can retrieve all the public information for that entity.
 The value is a unique value for attribute, but is not the primary key.

  `GET  /rest/Company:companyCode(Acme001)`

 If you want to specify which attributes you want to return, define them using the following syntax [{attribute1, attribute2, ...}](manData.md##selecting-attributes-to-get).
-For example:
+Por ejemplo:

  `GET  /rest/Company:companyCode(Acme001)/name,address`